 Trento and Bolzano, two alpine capitals for a festival

-Since 1998, the alliance between these two alpine capitals, “Door of the Dolomites”, has been officialised and Bolzano has become the fall location of the festival.
-The fall edition includes the mountain book fair of MontagnaLibri – which is set up in Piazza Walther – and several photography exhibitions, mountaineering evenings, literary meetings, readings and screenings.
-The last appointment of Bolzano’s edition, chronologically speaking, is the QuoCLIMBis?
-Forum, in collaboration with the Messner Mountain Museum.
-It is about a new formula of mountaineering meetings, where alpinists can discuss about specific mountaineering topics, under the lead of Reinhold Messner.
+Since 1998, the alliance between these two alpine capitals, also representing the “Gateway to the Dolomites”, has been officialised and Bolzano has become the autumn location for the festival.
+The mountain book fair MontagnaLibri is set up in Piazza Walther, and there are a series of photography exhibitions, mountaineering evenings, literary meetings, readings and naturally screenings.